ConcernedCitizen2025/project-2025-assistant/sections/science-technology-and-space.md

 ---
 layout: default
-title: Science Technology and Space
+title: Science, Technology, and Space
 ---

-# Science Technology and Space
+# Science, Technology, and Space

+(Paste the detailed content here from your Word document)